websauna/websauna/docs/source/reference/troubleshooting.rst

       File "<stdin>", line 1, in <module>
     ImportError: No module named 'websauna.system'

 This is due to clash in different Python namespace systems (setup.py, easy_install, pip).
+If you enable edit mode for ``websauna`` you need to enable it for ``websauna.viewconfig`` package too.

 Solution: